 Structuring the web design brief

 Consider three things when writing a brief.
 Start with the technology.
 You need to ensure your site can be displayed by different web browsers on different devices.
-You need to ensure that clients can view your site on a smartphone and that it works as well as it would if the client were accessing it via a computer.
+You need to ensure that your site is fully optimised for mobile devices and that it works as well as it would if the client were accessing it via a computer.
+The vast majority of people who visit are likely be doing so on their smartphone or tablet.

 If your site will be used to make online sales, you should consider whether your site should link to back-office systems such as stock control systems.
-You will also need to consider how you will accept payments.
 Your ecommerce site should also integrate with your other sales channels.
+For example, if you also have a traditional bricks and mortar store, whatever solution you adopt for your online store should be integrated across all your sales channels.

 The second key area is look and feel, so include some of your marketing material showing your colours, logos and house style in the brief.
 Make sure you give examples of websites you like and those that you don't plus the reasons why.